My first couple of attempts to start my own business all failed. Yet, I did not give up and with my fourth attempt, I finally made my first million.

-Entrepeneurship is not easy, but it is worth it.
+Entrepreneurship is not easy, but it is worth it.

-The majority of people never try to run their own business.
-Some try, fail and never try again.
-Then there are rare cases, when people succeed with their very first business idea.
-In my case, it took five attemps to finally succeeed.
-Looking back, I am amused about how naiv I was and what stupid mistakes I did.
-However, each time I failed, it was a financial desaster and I had to start again from scratch.
+In my case, it took four attempts to finally succeed.
+Looking back, I am amused about how naive I was and what stupid mistakes I did.
+However, each time I failed, it was a financial disaster and I had to start again from scratch.

 Asian Kebap

 I am Asian and my parents used to own a Chinese Restaurant, but for some reason I loved eating Kebap in my youth.
 This might be related to me growing up next to a district that is referred to as “Little Istanbul”.
 As a consequence, almost all my friends as a teenager came from Turkish families.
-Hence, I spent most of my freetime either playing soccer with them or eating their local food: Turkish Kebap.
+Hence, I spent most of my free time either playing soccer with them or eating their local food: Turkish Kebap.

 Only after I arrived in Beijing, I conducted a market research study.
-I was shocked and disappointed when I realized, that this idea arrived in China long time before me in.
+I was shocked and disappointed when I realized that this idea arrived in China long time before me in.
 At almost every corner people were selling the “Turkish Bread” for not even one €uro.
 There was no way I wanted to compete with them.
 So, my first business idea already failed, before it even started.

 Tasty Sandwiches

 Lucky me, I still had not invested any money yet.
 Hence, I was ready for another try.
 It was the time when Subway Sandwiches became popular in Europe.
-So, I thought that I could try something similar in Bejing.
+So, I thought that I could try something similar in Beijing.

 I rented a very small counter, approximately 6 m² within a food court in the basement of a shopping mall in Beijing.
 Building something from scratch is so exciting.
 There are so many things you need to consider and get done.
-I had to design my shop banner, buy the equipment, find a good backery to daily purchase delicious bread, hire an employee…
+I had to design my shop banner, buy the equipment, find a good bakery to daily purchase delicious bread, hire an employee…

 To make a long story short, I gave up after only three months.
 Whether it was because Chinese people just do not like sandwiches that much or that my sandwiches were not that delicious as I thought, I do not know.
-Nethertheless, if something does not work out the way you thought it would be, you have to admit it, take responsibility and need to have the guts to stop it.
+Nevertheless, if something does not work out the way you thought it would be, you have to admit it, take responsibility and need to have the guts to stop it.
 If not, you will be running out of money soon.

 The Lobby Café